Finalfantasykid/AstraStack/README.md

 # AstraStack
 Astronomy Stacking application - [Manual](https://github.com/Finalfantasykid/AstraStack/blob/master/manual/Manual.pdf) - [Website](https://astrastack.ca/)

+AstraStack is an easy to use application used to stack videos or images of planets, the sun, moon, deep sky objects and more.
+Stacking is a technique used to improve the quality of the image by aligning each frame and then averaging the best frames to create a low noise version of the image which can then be sharpened.

 # Development Installation
 To install you should first set up a virtual environment